akka/akka/akka-docs/src/main/paradox/cluster-client.md

 server side those are translated and delegated to the destination actors that are registered via the `ClusterClientReceptionist` in the same way as in the original.

+Akka gRPC is used as the transport for the messages between client and server, instead of Akka Remoting.

-The application specific messages are wrapped and serialized with Akka Serialization.
+The application specific messages are wrapped and serialized with Akka Serialization, which means that care must be taken to keep wire compatibility when changing any messages used between the client and server.
+The Akka configuration of Akka serializers must be the same (or being compatible) on client and server.

 ### Differences

-Aside from the underlying implementation using gRPC instead of Actor messages and Akka Remoting it's worth pointing out the following differences.
+Aside from the underlying implementation using gRPC instead of Actor messages and Akka Remoting it's worth pointing out the following differences between the Cluster Client and the example emulating Cluster Client with Akka gRPC as transport.

 #### Single request-reply

 For request-reply interactions when there is only one reply message for each request it is more efficient to use the `ClusterClient.AskSend` message instead of `ClusterClient.Send` as illustrated in the example.
-Then it doesn't have to setup a full bidirectional gRPC stream for each request but can use the `Future` based API.
+Then it doesn't have to setup a full bidirectional gRPC stream for each request but can use the @scala[`Future`]@java[`CompletionStage`] based API.

 #### Initial contact points